Anushalatha/KnowledgeOps/README.md

 | **MMR ON (λ = 0.50)** | 100.0% | 0.950 | 34.0% | 100.0% | 71.1% | 100.0% |
 | **MMR ON (λ = 0.70)** | 100.0% | 0.950 | 34.0% | 100.0% | 71.1% | 100.0% |
 | **MMR ON (λ = 0.90)** | 100.0% | 0.950 | 34.0% | 100.0% | 71.1% | 100.0% |

+**MMR Interpretation:**
+Across the current 30-case benchmark, the tested MMR configurations produced identical aggregate metrics.
+This suggests that the current dataset does not contain enough retrieval-redundancy cases to clearly distinguish the different MMR settings.
+MMR is therefore retained as a configurable retrieval strategy rather than being presented as a benchmark-proven improvement.

 ---